FemboyKZ/cs2docker/README.md

 #### Environment variables:

-- `$build_ver` - The Counter-Strike 2 build version that the server should use.
+- `$build_ver` - The version number of Counter-Strike 2 that the server should use.
-- `$build_dir` - The directory where the build of Counter-Strike 2 is installed.
+- `$build_dir` - The directory where that version of Counter-Strike 2 is installed.
+- `$server_dir` - The directory where you should build the server.
 - Everything passed to Docker.

 ## Auto restart on update